Check Engine Light On But Car Runs Fine (10 Common Causes)

 Signs of a Faulty Ignition Coil and Effects

 A faulty ignition coil can cause various issues, including a flashing check engine light.
-When an ignition coil fails, it disrupts the engine’s firing order, leading to misfires.
-Misfires occur when the fuel-air mixture fails to ignite correctly in one or more cylinders.
-As a consequence, the engine may run rough, idle poorly, or even stall.
+When an ignition coil fails, it disrupts the engine’s firing order whcih leadsto misfires.

-Ignoring this issue could result in severe damage to the engine and other vehicle components due to excessive vibrations.
+If you ignore this issue, it could result in severe damage to the engine and other vehicle’s components due to excessive vibrations.

 Coil Pack Ignition System